 I made a mistake recently regarding the Gaussian density, by putting the determinant of the variance to the power $\frac{d}{2}$.
 Would the following argumentation be valid to highlight it should be to the power $\frac{1}{2}$? :

-The argument of the exponential must be dimensionless, so whatever unit is $x$ in, the variance has dimension $x^2$.
+The argument of the exponential must be dimensionless, so whatever unit is $x$ in, the variance matrix entries have dimension $x^2$.

-in the density formula, dividing by the determinant yields therefore a quantity with dimension $x^{-2*d}$.
+The density formula is some dimensionless $\alpha$ coming from normalization constant and the exponential, divided by the determinant yields therefore a quantity with dimension $x^{-2*d}$

 So one should raise the determinant to the power $\frac{1}{2}$